-David Young Cameron described James Craig Annan’s photogravure of Venice as ‘a dream in the softest tones dedicated in loving homage to the Bride of the Sea lying enchanted and far away across the long low lines of grey lagoons’.
-Annan’s print was also a homage to James McNeill Whistler, whose well-known ‘Venice Set’ etchings may have inspired the 1894 trip from which these works arise.
-The etchings and nocturnes of Whistler inspired photographers, who adopted his atmospheric subjects and aesthetics.
-While photography had achieved a technical sophistication that allowed photographers to produce highly resolved, realistic images, many chose to pursue soft-focus effects rather than detail and precision.
-Annan was particularly fascinated by photography’s ability to render mood and atmosphere, essential qualities in Whistler’s work, through the manipulation of the tonal character of the image.
-He considered atmosphere an important element in photography: ‘in judging an ordinary photograph; he declared in 1892, ‘one of the chief points to be considered is, to what extent the feeling of atmosphere has been introduced into it.’
+David Young Cameron described James Craig Annan’s photogravure of Venice as a dream in the softest tones dedicated in loving homage to the Bride of the Sea lying enchanted and far away across the long low lines of grey lagoons.
+Annan’s print was a homage to James McNeill Whistler whose well-known ‘Venice Set’ etchings may have inspired the 1894 trip to Venice Annan made with etcher friend Cameron from which these works arise.
+Whistler’s atmospheric etchings and nocturnes inspired Annan, who strived to infused atmospheric and tonal aesthetics into his photography.
+Annan was fascinated by photogravure’s ability to render mood and atmosphere, essential qualities in Whistler’s work.
+In judging an ordinary photograph one of the chief points to be considered is, to what extent the feeling of atmosphere has been introduced into it.

 Jacobson Ken.
 2007.
 Odalisques & Arabesques : Orientalist Photography 1839-1925.
 London: Quaritch.